 There are also different styles to go with.
 Again, this is a good exercise to experiment not only with materials but also style!
 Still Life pops up at different art periods.
 In ancient Rome, very often still life scenes were painted into the walls of people’s homes.
 In the 17th century, this type of paintings became very popular among Dutch artists.
 I recommend looking up Willem Kalf’s work who painted very detailed objects and compositions.

 In a more modern period of art, very often artists such as Paul Cézane and Matisse worked and dabbled with still life.
 There are many different styles you can look up for inspiration.
 Still Life doesn’t have one unique style.
 Feel free to experiment with your own style as well as others that inspire and interests you!

 Caravaggio is a good example!
 Most of his famous paintings depict people and biblical scenes, but there are a lot of still life paintings to look at as well.
 ‘Basket of Fruit’ is a very good example!
-Caravaggio’s work used a lot of contrast, but here we see a softer approach, almost relaxed.
+Caravaggio’s work used a lot of contrast, but here we see a softer, relaxed approach.